Wyatt-Zhu/Wyatt-Zhu.github.io/index.md

 Mar 2022 - Jul 2022 \
 Computational Physics and Software Application Course, Teachar Assistant
-- Gived the lectures of introduction to numerical and symbolic computation and visualizing of MATLAB and guided students to implement the algorithms teached in theory course via MATLAB.
+- Gived lectures of numerical and symbolic computation and visualizing function of MATLAB and guided students to implement the algorithms introduced in the theory course via MATLAB.

 ## Work Experience
 ### Huawei, Beijing